edefalque/signalk-stripcharts/README.md

 { path: "navigation.speedOverGround[gps.2]", AVG: "SOG2" },
 { path: "navigation.speedOverGround", AVG: "SOGx" },
 ```
 The first two lines will collect data each respectively from `gps.1` and `gps.2`.
 The third line will collect SOG data from any other sources.
-If a line collect data from different poorly calibrated sources, the line plotted might be "jumpy" (note: the average computation will be influenced by the frequency at which the data is provided by the two sources).
+If a line collects data from different poorly calibrated sources, the line plotted might be "jumpy" (note: the average computation will be influenced by the frequency at which the data is provided by the two sources).

 At any one time, two charts can be displayed as selected by the user from drop down lists.
-If the user selects `none` in one of the drop down lists, the remaining chart covers the whole window area.
+If the user selects `none` in one of the drop down lists, the remaining chart is extended to the whole window area.

 Charts can be paused.
 When paused, data collection continues "behind the scene".
 And the charts display will catch up when "unpaused".
 When the chart window is minimized or not in view, the charts are paused likewise and will catch up when brought to view.
 This minimizes processing load.